Selection by Prediction with Conformal p-values: Methodology

-\begin{example}[Counterfactual inference] \normalfont Predicting counterfactuals~\cite{lei2021conformal,jin2021sensitivity} from randomized experiments in causal inference is another application whose setup is similar to Example~\ref{ex:missing}.
-Under the potential outcomes framework~\cite{imbens2015causal}, we let $\{X_i,T_i,Y_i(1),Y_i(0)\}_{i=1}^N$ be i.i.d.~tuples from an unknown super-population $\PP$, where $X_i\in \cX$ is the covariates, $T_i\in\{0,1\}$ is the treatment indicator, and $(Y_i(1),Y_i(0))\in \RR^2$ are potential outcomes under treatment and no treatment, respectively.
-We assume the treatment is completely randomized, so that $T_i\sim \textrm{Bern}(p)$ for some fixed $p\in(0,1)$ are i.i.d.~and independent of all other quantities.
-Under the standard SUTVA~\cite{imbens2015causal}, we observe the i.i.d.~tuples $\{(X_i,Y_i,T_i)\}_{i=1}^N$ where $Y_i=Y_i(T_i)$.
-Counterfactual inference, such as inferring $Y_i(0)$ for some unit with $T_i=1$, asks what would happen should unit $i$ receive another treatment status.
-Our method can be applied to find treated units whose observed outcome $Y_{i}(1)$ is smaller than the counterfactual $Y_{i}(0)$ so that one might stop the experiment early for this unit to avoid adverse effects.
-In this case, we take all the control units as the calibration data, denoted as $\{(X_i,Y_i(0))\}_{i=1}^n$, each i.i.d.~from $\PP_{X,Y(0)\given T=0}=\PP_{X,Y(0)}$ since the treatment is completely randomized.
-The test data consist of several treated units $\{X_{n+j}\}_{j=1}^m$ for which the counterfactuals $\{Y_{n+j}(0)\}_{j=1}^m$ are not observed.
-We note that the joint distribution of $(X_{n+j},Y_{n+j}(0))$ is $\PP_{X,Y(0)\given T=1}=\PP_{X,Y(0)}$, which is the same as the calibration data because of the randomization.
-We are interested in hypotheses $H_j\colon Y_{n+j}(0)\leq Y_{n+j}(1)$, where rejecting $H_j$ means claiming that unit $n+j$ has experienced prolonged adverse effects compared to the other treatment option.
-This amounts to setting the thresholds in~\eqref{eq:Hj} to $c_j = Y_{n+j}(1)$, the observed outcome for the treated unit $n+j$, which is similar to Example~\ref{ex:missing}.
-Again, this setting cannot be turned into a classification problem because the pair $(Y_i(1),Y_{i}(0)$ is never simultaneously observed for calibration samples.
-However, letting $\hat{V}_{n+j}=V(X_{n+j},W_{n+j})$ for any given function $V$ (probably trained on an independent set of holdout data), the conditions in Theorem~\ref{thm:exchangeable} still hold.
-Our method thus controls the FDR in detecting units who could have benefited from the other treatment option.
-Put it another way, our method identifies multiple treated units among whom a prescribed proportion experiences negative individual treatment effects. \end{example}
+\begin{example}[Counterfactual inference] \normalfont Predicting counterfactuals is another application whose setup is similar to Example~\ref{ex:missing}~\citep{lei2021conformal,jin2023sensitivity}.
+Under the potential outcomes framework~\citep{imbens2015causal}, we let $\{X_i,T_i,O_i(1),O_i(0)\}_{i=1}^N$ be i.i.d.~tuples from an unknown super-population $\PP$, where $X_i\in \cX$ is the vector of covariates, $T_i\in\{0,1\}$ is the treatment indicator, and $(O_i(1),O_i(0))\in \RR^2$ are potential outcomes under treatment and control, respectively.
+We observe $\{(X_i,O_i,T_i)\}_{i=1}^N$ where $O_i=O_i(T_i)$.
+We consider completely randomized experiments where for some $p\in(0,1)$, $T_i\sim \textrm{Bern}(p)$ are independent of all other quantities.
+Counterfactual inference (e.g.~predicting $O_i(0)$ when $T_i=1$) asks what would happen should unit $i$ receive another treatment status.
+A potential application is to find treated units with $O_{i}(1)\leq O_{i}(0)$ so that they might drop out early from the experiment to avoid adverse effects.
+In this case, we take all the control units $\{(X_i,O_i(0))\}_{i=1}^n$ as the calibration data, each i.i.d.~from $\PP_{X,O(0)\given T=0}$.
+The test data are $\{X_{n+j}\}_{j=1}^m$ for which $\{O_{n+j}(0)\}_{j=1}^m$ are not observed.
+That is, we set the response as $Y=O(0)$ for all samples and $c_j = O_{n+j}(1)$ (the observed outcome) in~\eqref{eq:Hj} which is a random variable.
+This task cannot be turned into a classification problem because $(O_i(1),O_{i}(0))$ is never simultaneously observed for any unit.
+However, letting $\hat{V}_{n+j}=V(X_{n+j},c_j)$, the conditions in Theorem~\ref{thm:exchangeable} still hold, because randomized treatments imply $\PP_{X,Y\given T=1}=\PP_{X,O(0)}=\PP_{X,Y\given T=0}$.
+In this way, our method identifies multiple treated units among whom a prescribed proportion have negative individual treatment effects. \end{example}